HobnobMancer/cazy_webscraper/README.md

 `--config`, `-c` - Path to a configuration YAML file.
 Default: None.

+``--delete_old_ec`` - Boolean, delete EC number - Protein relationships that are no longer listed in UniProt, i.e. an EC number annotation is no longer included in UniProt but is in the local database.
+If set to TRUE these relationships will be DELETED from the database.

 `--ec`, `-e` - Enable retrieval of EC number annotations from UniProt

 `--ec_filter` - Limist retrieval of protein data to proteins annotated with a provided list of EC numbers.
 Separate the EC numbers bu single commas without spaces.
 Recommend to wrap the entire str in quotation marks, for example: